Xiaokang2022/tkintertools-docs/3.0/documents/style/manager.md

     theme: str,
 ) -> None: ...
 ```

-callback function that is triggered when a system theme is switched.
+Callback function that is triggered when a system theme is switched.
 Valid only if the theme mode is set to Follow System

 * `theme`: theme name